-Finding the Gelmerbahn Funicular
+How to get to the Gelmerbahn Funicular

 I found it really difficult to find the Gelmerbahn Funicular on Google maps.
 To avoid confusion, it's on Route 6, south of Innerkirchen & Guttannen and north of the Grimsel Pass.

-It was at Gelmer that we stopped and struggled to get internet to log in so we could find out Baby Bird’s GCSE results.
+It was at Gelmer that we stopped and struggled to get internet to log in so we could find out Jade's GCSE results.
 (For non-UK readers, these are the exams that enable you to get into college.)
 Having homeschooled her for a year, we were all a little nervous!
 But it turns out, homeschooling works- or at least it did for us.
 She got awesome results and is now safely in college.
-Anyway, back to the terror…

-Tickets for the Gelmerbahn Funicular
+Tickets for the Gelmersee Funicular

 You have to report for your trip on the Funicular 15 minutes before the time on your ticket.
 If you are late, your seats will be sold- this happened to several people whilst we were waiting and they were VERY strict about this.
-Tickets are non-exchangable and non-refundable.
+Tickets are non-exchangeable and non-refundable.
 It's Switzerland- they expect you to be on time.